Migacz85/data-visualisation/README.md

 ### Features Left to Implement

-- Because site relies heaviely on data from quandl.com.
+- Because site relies heavily on data from quandl.com.
 It cannot work without the connection to the internet.
-Page should inform the user:
+Page should inform the user when:

-    - When data is not loaded.
+    - Data is not loaded.
-    - When there is lost in internet connectivity.
+    - There is lost in internet connectivity.

 ## Technologies Used